Wsoukkachang/covid19tracker/README.md

 # Covid-19 tracker app -- that displays a map, graph, and line chart with the most up-to-date statistics.
+Hosted by Firebase.
+[Link to app!](https://covid19tracker-5585e.web.app/)